z0rzi/trmnl-plugin-provider/src/plugins/calendar/README.md

 ### "API quota exceeded" Error
 - Google Calendar API has usage limits
-- Consider increasing the `refreshRateMinutes` to reduce API calls
+- Plugin refreshes are now synchronized with device refresh - consider adjusting your device's refresh rate to reduce API calls
 - Check your Google Cloud Console for quota usage
 - Reduce the number of calendars if hitting limits